 Abuse and manipulation within a relationship can take many forms.
 It doesn’t have to involve physical violence.
 Gaslighting describes the way some people try to exert control over others.

-The term comes from a 1938 play and 1944 film entitled Gas Light.
+The term comes from a 1938 play, Gas Light (filmed in 1944 for the big screen as Gaslight).
 In it, a husband attempts to convince his wife that she is slowly losing her mind by subtly changing elements of her environment, then pretending that she is delusional or remembering incorrectly.

 The wife notices the strength of the gas lights in their home dimming.
 This is when the husband turns up the gas lights in the attic while he secretly searches for hidden treasure.
 However, when she challenges him, he denies any change and tells her she is imagining it.